Naul, County Dublin: History

 The area is thought to have been occupied since the Stone Age – archaeological finds include numerous prehistoric earthworks, and the nearby megalithic passage tomb and chambered cairns at Fourknocks, around 2.5 km north into Meath from the village, discovered in 1949 on the lands of Thomas Connell.
 Four prehistoric tumuli, or mounds, were discovered.
 They contain a chamber wider than the one at Newgrange, and within the passage are strange stone engravings, indicating that the chambers were built about 4,000 years ago.

 Black Castle

-Less than a hundred meters north of the graveyard, now completely shrouded under the tight grip of ancient ivy, stands the ruins of the mighty ‘Black Castle’.
-Once described as ‘one of the most picturesque ruins of its kind in Ireland’.
+Less than a hundred metres north of the graveyard, now completely shrouded under the tight grip of ancient ivy, stands the ruins of the Black Castle.
+Once described as "one of the most picturesque ruins of its kind in Ireland".

-The ‘Black Castle’, also known as ‘Castle of the Roches’, ‘Cruise’s Castle’ or ‘Naul Castle’ is ‘boldly situated on a rocky precipice on the brow of a chain of hills, commanding a fine view of the vale of Roches, above which it towers at a height of upwards of 150 feet’.
+The Black Castle, also known as Castle of the Roches, Cruise's Castle or Naul Castle is "boldly situated on a rocky precipice on the brow of a chain of hills, commanding a fine view of the vale of Roches, above which it towers at a height of upwards of 150 feet".
 The Black Castle sentinels the Dublin side of the valley, as did the White Castle over the Delvin River, on the opposing Meath bank of the valley, both owing their names due to the hue of the stone they were built from.